kazaamjt/Eikobot/docs/language_overview.md

 Instead, it will be filled in at deploy time.
 It is a piece of data that the model _promises_ will be available later.

+A priomise is typed and will be checked correctly.
+Its value must be set by a handler attached to the resource.
+If it is not set after deployment, the orchestrator considers this a deployment failure, and any resources dependant on this resource will not be deployed.
+(Note that the orchestrator will continue deploying other resources without issue.)

-The first step is tagging a property as a `promise`, using the `promise` keyword.
+The first step to using promises, is tagging a property as a `promise`, using the `promise` keyword.
 Let's add a `timestamp` `promise` to our `Car` resource:

 ```Python